Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/_index.md

 ---
-title : "Experiment With GitHub Actions Concurrency Group" date : "`r Sys.Date()`" weight : 14
+title : "Experiments With GitHub Actions Concurrency Group" date : "`r Sys.Date()`" weight : 14
 chapter : false
 pre : " <b> 14. </b> "
 ---

-Let's conduct a series of experiments, independent of the AWSome Books project, to explore how implementing *concurrency group*s can significantly enhance CI/CD pipeline efficiency.
+Let's first explore several situations to understand why you might need the *concurrency group* feature.
+Then, you can conduct a series of experiments, independent of the AWSome Books project, to examine how implementing *concurrency group*s can significantly enhance the efficiency of the CI/CD pipeline.

 #### Content